itsAR-VR/kalmscript1/README.md

 sheet button.

 Toggling this value only stops follow-ups logically.
-The time-driven trigger continues to invoke `autoSendFollowUps`, which consumes an execution each day.
+The time-driven trigger continues to invoke `autoSendFollowUps`, which consumes an execution each hour.
 Delete the trigger entirely if you need to pause scheduled runs.

 ## Basic Usage